-In this short question and answer interview, John McWhorter succinctly describes for Profectus Mag the key takeaways from his latest book, Woke Racism: How a New Religion Has Betrayed Black America, where he argues that an illiberal neoracism, disguised as antiracism, is hurting Black communities and weakening the American social fabric.
+In this brief interview, John McWhorter succinctly describes for Profectus Magazine the key takeaways from his latest book, Woke Racism: How a New Religion Has Betrayed Black America, where he argues that an illiberal neoracism, disguised as antiracism, is hurting Black communities and weakening the American social fabric.

 What are the trends in society that worry you the most around race and inequality?
 What are the trends that give you the most optimism for the future?

 John McWhorter: I worry that we are deciding that any challenge to a brown-skinned race should be withdrawn (such as standardized tests) and that the abilities of brown-skinned people will be measured according to an idea that oppression makes average performance a kind of excellence.
 I am optimistic that after the extremes of last year, there seems to be an intelligent pushback against this kind of ideology being allowed to run the country.

 You have proposed that woke antiracism and related progressive movements are a new form of religion.
 There is strong evidence from the psychology of religion that religious beliefs and practices help people meet their fundamental need for meaning in life.
 More specifically, religion gives people structure, community, and the feeling of significance that comes from being part of something bigger and longer lasting than our brief mortal lives.
 Do you view these woke movements as attempts to find meaning?

 John: They are precisely this.
 They give people a sense of comfort, trajectory, and group membership — benefits that can make one turn a blind eye to problematic aspects of it.